Skip to main content

 sudo tedge config set c8y.bridge.topic_prefix c8y-undefined --profile undefined

 Setting c8y.bridge.topic_prefix will change the MQTT topics that the Cumulocity bridge publishes to/listens to in mosquitto.
-The default value is c8y, so the mappper publishes measurements to c8y/s/us, and this is forwarded to Cumulocity on the s/us topic.
+The default value is c8y, so the mapper publishes measurements to c8y/s/us, and this is forwarded to Cumulocity on the s/us topic.
 In the example above, we set the topic prefix to c8y-second, so the equivalent local topic would c8y-second/s/us.
 It is recommended, but not required, to include c8y in the topic prefix, to make it clear that the relevant topics are bridge topics that will forward to and from Cumulocity.

 Cumulocity proxy bind port